weisrc/project-wrover/README.md

 - `./web` contains the code for the web application
 - `./pcb` contains the files for creating the PCB

-> This is a school project.
+> Disclaimer: This is a school project.
 Nevertheless, I am open to any feedback and am treating it as one of my personal projects.

 ## 2. System Diagram